Skip to main content

 • Project IDYOUR_PROJECT (optional — inferred from the service account if omitted)

-KnoxCall runs a wrap + unwrap round-trip before saving.
-The button stays disabled until the probe passes.
+KnoxCall runs a wrap + unwrap round-trip before saving — if the probe fails, nothing is persisted.

 Step 6: Onboard via API